Liavse/Google_trends_de_proj/README.md

 External Table partitioned by location_name for free hand sql analysis.

 ## Logs
-For evert step there is a log written to Aws OpenSearch with Kibana dashboard.
+For evert step there is a log written to Aws OpenSearch with Kibana dashboard into logs_py index.
 The logs written by logger class that stores the log into OpenSearch (Aws elasticsearch) Eeach log has timestamp, level (Info/Warning/Error) and the message with the formatter: logging.Formatter(' %(name)s- [%(levelname)s] - %(filename)s - %(message)s - %(asctime)s ').